-The reverse refactoring from virtual to physical separation is more difficult, since annotations are more expressive.
-The initial steps are simple though: An annotated class is moved to the feature module corresponding to its annotation, merged classes are divided.
+The reverse refactoring from virtual to physical separation is more difficult, since annotations are more expressive, as we will illustrate.
+The initial steps are simple though: An annotated class is moved to the feature module corresponding to its annotation and merged classes are separated.
 Classes that are not annotated are moved into feature module Base.
 Each annotated member is moved into a class refinement (created if it does not already exist) in the corresponding feature module.
 Annotated statements at the beginning or the end of a method are extracted into a method refinement.
 These steps are the exact reverse of the refactorings above and easy to automate.